Russell Thorndike: Writing

-Published in the Dymchurch Day of Syn programme from 1985 is an apocryphal biography of Thorndike that indicates it was during the period of touring with Ben Greet's theatre company, that Russell and his sister Sybil came up with the idea of Dr Syn.
+Published in the Dymchurch Day of Syn programme from 1985 is an apocryphal biography of Thorndike that indicates it was during the period of touring with Ben Greet's theatre company, that Russell and his sister Sybil came up with the idea of Doctor Syn.
 The story goes, both were with the company in Spartanburg when a man was murdered on the street outside their hotel.
 The article suggests the corpse lay there for some time while "... his glazed eyes seemed to stare right up into Sybil's bedroom".
 Sybil was unable to sleep, so she asked Russell to sit up with her.
-She made a pot of tea while they talked, and the character of Dr Syn was born.
+She made a pot of tea while they talked, and the character of Doctor Syn was born.
 As the night went on, "They piled horror on horror's head and after each new horror was invented they took another squint at the corpse to encourage them."
 Around this time he completed his first novel of romantic adventure on Romney Marsh entitled Doctor Syn: A Tale of the Romney Marsh.